Cryoglobulinemic vasculitis: Pathophysiology

-Cryoglobulinemia is currently classified by the type of immunoglobulin, IgM or IgG, present in blood as well as whether the immunoglobulin is monoclonal or polyclonal.
-Type II cryoglobulinemia, is defined as a mix of monoclonal IgM or polyclonal IgG, whereas type III cryoglobulinemia is classified as IgM and IgG that are both polyclonal only.
-The immunoglobulins in either cryoglobulinemia type have rheumatoid factor activity, allowing binding of the Fc subunit of IgM to IgG which has the capacity to activate complement proteins and deposit in the endothelium of small and medium-sized blood vessels.
+Cryoglobulinemia is classified according to the Brouet criteria based on immunoglobulin clonality and composition.
+Type II cryoglobulinemia is defined by immune complexes composed of monoclonal IgM (possessing rheumatoid factor activity) complexed with polyclonal IgG.
+In contrast, type III cryoglobulinemia consists of polyclonal IgM complexed with polyclonal IgG.
+In both mixed types (types II and III), the antigen-binding sites (Fab) of the IgM molecules bind specifically to the constant domain (Fc region) of circulating IgG antibodies.
+These large IgM-IgG immune complexes bind to endothelial cells and trigger the classical complement pathway, consuming complement component 4 (C4) and driving vascular inflammation.

 In contrast, type I cryoglobulinemia causes damage solely due to hyperviscosity syndrome, which refers to the aggregation and resulting obstructing nature of cryoglobulins in blood vessels resulting in reduced perfusion of tissues and possibly necrosis if prolonged.
 Therefore, vasculitis generally occurs only in patients affected by mixed (type 2 and 3) cryoglobulinemia, as simple (type 1) cryoglobulinemia causes a hyperviscosity syndrome without complement activation.

 The large majority of cases of cryoglobulinemic vasculitis are associated with underlying medical conditions which contribute to or exacerbate the pathophysiology, the most common being hepatitis C virus infection.
 There are a number of other rheumatologic, oncologic, inflammatory, and infectious associations including Sjogren's syndrome, B-cell lymphoma, rheumatoid arthritis, systemic lupus erythematous, and other hepatitis viral infections.
 Type III cryoglobulinemia is most associated with autoimmune conditions.

 Manifestations

 At least 50% of patients with cryoglobulinemic vasculitis have only mild symptoms.
 More severe symptoms involve renal, gastrointestinal, and neurological damage with cardiovascular and respiratory complications presenting more rarely in a population of 279 patients with cryoglobulins and hepatitis C infection.
 Prevalence of these symptoms may vary depending on the underlying etiology contributing to the cryoglobulinemia.

 Only about 5–10% of patients with cryoglobulins found in the bloodstream due to Hepatitis C virus develop symptoms.
 Approximately 20-40% of individuals with symptomatic cryoglobulinemic vasculitis eventually develop renal damage, usually years following initial diagnosis.

-Relapse in vasculitis refers to the recurrence or reactivation of disease symptoms and inflammation after a period of improvement or remission.A systematic review was conducted to investigate the identifiable risk factors for relapse in non-infectious cryoglobulinemic vasculitis with an underlying immunopathological cause, specifically in relation to the type of immunoglobulin involved.
+Relapse in cryoglobulinemic vasculitis refers to the reactivation of clinical vasculitic symptoms following documented clinical remission.
+A systematic review identified significant risk factors for relapse in non-infectious cryoglobulinemic vasculitis, including Type II cryoglobulinemia status (conferring a higher relapse rate compared to Type III), renal involvement at baseline, elevated circulating cryocrit levels, and incomplete depletion or early reconstitution of circulating CD19+ B cells following rituximab therapy.